woodie/lambada/docs/COWORK.md

 contract.
 This doc is about *how the project got here* and *how to keep working on it consistently*.

+## Why Go, and what it costs

+The short version of how lambada exists at all: `scandalous` (Ruby/Sinatra + Puma) was hand-built after a previous postfix + Gmail-with-an-app-specific-password setup stopped working once Google killed that auth method.
+Actually getting scans off it turned out to be its own saga -- [zouk's README](https://github.com/woodie/zouk) lays out
+why: downloading over plain HTTP means browser warnings about unsafe files, setting up HTTPS on a home network is "an absolute pain," and Samba -- the obvious third option -- is slow and awkward, especially on a Pi. lambada itself actually started as a Samba-friendly MTA for that exact reason, before discovering Samba on a Pi performs too poorly to be worth it.

+The fix that actually worked wasn't more infrastructure.
+Rather than building an OAuth2 proxy + nginx + DDNS + a hole in the home firewall to expose scandalous-web safely to the outside, a JSON API got hacked into scandalous-web in about five minutes, and zouk -- a small native Mac client that talks to that API directly over the LAN -- came together in a couple of hours.
+No HTTPS, no public exposure, no Samba: zouk plus a lightweight backend answered all three of those complaints at once.

+Porting that backend from Ruby to Go (lambada) wasn't because anything was wrong with scandalous-web -- there wasn't.
+It was that only one specific Ruby patch version (3.1.2p20) actually ran on the Pi, and chasing that kind of version pinning forever felt worse than just rewriting the thing.
+So: "what could possibly go wrong?"
+Issue #2 is the literal answer -- Puma absorbs a whole class of HTTP-server footgun that Go's stdlib hands back to whoever writes `main()`, and lambada walked straight into it.
+That's not an argument against Go, just the honest price of leaving a mature framework's defaults behind.
+The result today: real production use by the family, who are, by all accounts, thrilled with how much easier this is than what came before.

 ## Sandbox limitation -- read this before touching Go code

 There is **no Go toolchain in the Cowork sandbox** (confirmed: no `go`